keller-mark/compasce/README.md

 ```

 Principles:
 - The intermediate directory names should follow a formula, but are primarily meant to be human readable (as opposed to machine readable).
-Downstream apps/tools should not rely on these names.
+Downstream apps/tools should not rely on these names (but may rely on the names of the leaf `*.zarr` sub-sub-directories).
-- Machine-readable metadata should be stored in the `uns/compasce` dictionaries, which are then consolidated into `/.zattrs` and `/.zmetadata` in the root of the `.cdata.zarr` store.
+- Machine-readable metadata should be stored in the `uns/compasce` dictionaries, which are then consolidated into `/.zattrs` in the root of the `.cdata.zarr` store.
 - A downstream application should be able to read the `/.zmetadata` and `/.zattrs` data to understand all comparisons that were performed and where that data is stored within the rest of the zarr store.

 ### Note on alternative approaches

-Other approaches seemed to have limitations, for example storage of a single differential expression test result under `adata.uns["rank_genes_groups"]` using numpy structured arrays or returning results in a standalone pandas dataframe.
+Other approaches have limitations, for example, while a single differential expression test result can be stored in `adata.uns["rank_genes_groups"]` using numpy structured arrays, there is not a standard way to extend this to multiple test results or align the dataframe with other `var` metadata.
 These approaches work well when plots are generated using python and but we need more standard ways to organize such results in order to develop interactive tools around them.
-Another alternative would be to port the comparative methods to webassembly or javascript but this space of methods moves rapidly and porting/compilation can be time consuming.
+Another alternative would be to port the comparative methods to webassembly or javascript but this space of methods moves very rapidly and porting/compilation is often not trivial.
-Some methods may also have long execution times or high computational resource requirements, prohibiting such an approach.
+For example, methods may have long execution times or high computational resource requirements, complicating a porting approach.